 Can a sagging mattress cause back pain?

-How a sag turns into back pain.
+How a sag can turn into back pain.

 Is it the mattress, or something else?